 Until the above are successfully completed the offer of a place on the course remains conditional.

 Months of entry

-The course is accredited with the Health and Care Professions Council (HCPC) and the College of Radiographers.
-Practice placements are at Middlesbrough, Stockton, Hartlepool, Darlington, Bishop Auckland, Sunderland, Durham, Gateshead, Newcastle and North Tyneside.
+The course is accredited by the Health and Care Professions Council (HCPC) and the College of Radiographers.
+Practice placements are at Middlesbrough, Stockton, Hartlepool, Darlington, Bishop Auckland, Sunderland, Durham, Gateshead, Newcastle and both North and South Tyneside.